jopemachine/awesome-stars/README.md

 - [MagicStack/uvloop](https://github.com/MagicStack/uvloop) - Ultra fast asyncio event loop.

-## Dart

-- [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
-You are in charge of your data and customizations.
-Built with Flutter and Rust.

 ## Elixir

 - [dwyl/hits](https://github.com/dwyl/hits) - :chart_with_upwards_trend: General purpose hits (page views) counter